 Ingredients you’ll need

-The full list of ingredient quantities and instructions are in the gray recipe card at the bottom of this post.
+The full list of ingredient quantities and instructions are in the recipe card at the bottom of this post.

 Notes about the ingredients

-Fresh lemon juice and zest, for the best lemon flavor (no lemon extract here)!
+Fresh lemon juice and zest, for the brightest lemon flavor (no lemon extract here)!
 While lemon juice makes the cake really tender, too much lemon juice can make a cake heavy and dense.
 This cake contains the maximum amount of lemon juice without weighing down the cake.

 Any neutral-flavored oil, for example avocado oil.
 For extra depth of flavor (and to give the cake a slight golden hue), you can use a light olive oil.